A homological approach to (Grothendieck's) completeness problem for regular LB-spaces: Introduction

 \section{Introduction}

 In this article, by an LB-space $(X,\uptau)=\ind_{n\in\NN}X_n$ we mean a Hausdorff locally convex topological vector space that can be written as an inductive limit of a sequence $X_0\hookrightarrow X_1\hookrightarrow\cdots$ of Banach spaces with linear and continuous inclusions as structure maps.
 As a vector space, $X$ is the union of the $X_n$ and $\uptau$ is the finest locally convex topology that makes all inclusions $X_n\hookrightarrow(X,\tau)$ continuous.
 The study of LB-spaces began around 75 years ago, when K\"othe \cite{K48} defined the coechelon space $k^{ 1}(V)=\ind_{n\in\NN}\ell^{ 1}(v_n)$ in 1948.
-Shortly thereafter, in 1949 - 50, Dieudonn\'e, Schwartz \cite{DS49} and K\"othe \cite{K50} coined the notion of `LF-spaces' for countable inductive limits of Fr\'echet spaces; this was picked up by Grothendieck \cite{G, G55} who contributed significantly to the general theory of LF- and LB-spaces during the early 1950s.
-While Grothendieck did not use the term `LB-space' explicitly, the latter notation became standard in the 1960s, at the latest with the appearance of the monograph \cite{KI}.
+Shortly thereafter, in 1949 - 50, Dieudonn\'e, Schwartz \cite{DS49} and K\"othe \cite{K50} coined the notion of `LF-spaces' for countable inductive limits of Fr\'echet spaces; this was picked up by Grothendieck \cite{G, G55} who contributed sig\-ni\-fi\-cant\-ly to the general theory of LF- and LB-spaces during the early 1950s.
+While Grothendieck did not use the term `LB-space' explicitly, the latter notation became standard in the 1960s, at the latest with the appearance of K\"othe's monograph \cite{KI}.

-The reason why spaces of the above types became popular is on the one hand that many classic spaces of analysis are indeed LF-spaces or duals of LF-spaces.
-Prominent examples are test functions $\operatorname{C}_{\operatorname{c}}^{\infty}(\Omega)$, distributions $\mathcal{D}'(\Omega)$, real analytic functions $\mathcal{A}(\Omega)$, compactly supported continuous functions $\operatorname{C}_{\operatorname{c}}(\Omega)$, or germs of holomorphic functions $\operatorname{H}(K)$.
-On the other hand, inductive limits are interesting as they in general behave rather badly: Firstly, the limit space $(X,\uptau)$ may be incomplete, even if all step spaces are Banach, see \cite{K50}.
-Secondly, while a bounded subset $B\subseteq X_n$ is automatically bounded in $(X,\uptau)$, it might happen that not every bounded set in $(X,\uptau)$ arises in this way!
-That the latter indeed happens was pointed out in \cite[Chapitre I, p.
-12-13]{G55} and it follows from the example in \cite{K50}, as by Grothendieck's factorization theorem \cite[Chapitre I, p.~16]{G55} every complete LF-space is `regular', meaning that for every $\uptau$-bounded $B\subseteq X$ there exists $n\in\NN$ such that $B$ is contained and bounded in $X_n$.
-In fact, the following hierarchy holds for LF- resp.~LB-spaces, see \cite[p.~77]{Klaus}: